National World War I Memorial (Washington, D.C.): Groundbreaking

+The relief mural entitled A Soldier's Journey, shown here as a close-up, was unveiled on September 13, 2024.

 On November 9, 2017, the World War I Centennial Commission held a ceremonial groundbreaking event at Pershing Park.
 United States Secretary of Veterans Affairs David Shulkin, D.C.
 Mayor Muriel Bowser, U.S. Army Chief of Staff Gen. Mark A. Milley, and others participated in the groundbreaking.

 Sabin Howard sculpted 38 figures for the bronze relief that are 10% larger than life-size in his studio in New Jersey.
 Each figure took 600 hours of work, even with 3D-printed armatures.
 The design, A Soldier's Journey, shows the story of a soldier who leaves his family, sees combat and the loss of comrades, and returns to his family after receiving medical care.
+It was cast in several pieces at the Pangolin Editions foundry in Stroud, England.
 The memorial was officially unveiled by the World War 1 Centennial Commission and the Doughboy foundation.
 It was completed in September 2024.

-The relief mural entitled A Soldier's Journey, shown here as an artist's rendition, was unveiled on September 13, 2024.